 All of our product are 100% traceable, from input of raw ingredients to the supermarket they end up in.
 Product contamination claims are investigated thoroughly once the initial complaint is received, the traceability of our products means that we are able to assess where the contamination occurred.
 Most product contamination claims are the result of mishandling of goods after leaving our factory; in transit, at the supermarket, or within the home.
 We investigate all complaints, identifying the production line from the information on the pack, which shows the production line, date of manufacture, and the time it was made.
 We are then able to test products from our ‘retention’ or ‘shelf’ samples which are taken several times an hour from each production run.
 All shelf samples are kept for the duration of the life of the cheese.

-There are many career opportunities at Bega Cheese, most jobs are advertised internally before being advertised externally, unless specific skill-sets are required.
+There are many career opportunities at Bega, most jobs are advertised internally before being advertised externally, unless specific skill-sets are required.
 We are aware of gender issues within the company, and work in consultation with the Equal Opportunities for Women in the Workforce organisation.

 As a result of market research, we have responded to consumer influences by investigating new products to put into the marketplace.
-In Australia, we have responded to the increased demand from the kids’ dairy snacking segment, by launching a natural cheese product for children called Shapers in 2006, and a low-fat natural cheese stick in 2008 called Fingers and we have responded to consumer influences from overseas by installing equipment and machinery specifically to put cheese into cans, as the result of an enquiry received from the Middle East.
-This particular investment has been very good for Bega Cheese, with 7,000 tonnes of cheese being sold into the Middle East, almost 2,500 mt of it in cans, each year.
+In Australia, we have responded to the increased demand from the kids’ dairy snacking segment and we have responded to consumer influences from overseas by installing equipment and machinery specifically to put cheese into cans, as the result of an enquiry received from the Middle East.
+This particular investment has been very good for Bega, with 4,700tonnes of cheese being sold into the Middle East, almost 1,300 mt of it in cans, each year.

-We have a huge impact on our community – with over 700 employees we are the largest employer in Bega, a small rural town on the far south coast of New South Wales.
+We have a huge impact in the communities that we operate in with over 750 employees we are the largest employer in Bega, a small rural town on the far south coast of New South Wales.
 We attract people to the area in highly skilled jobs and we employ a vast number of our factory workers from the local population base.
-Bega Cheese has undergone rapid growth since 1998, in fact we grew from employing 80 people to employing over 500 people in about 3 years – the result in our community was an increase in the value of land and real estate in the local area and increased profitability for local businesses as a result of additional incomes in the area.
-We have approximately 300 employees at our Strathmerton facility, over 40 at Coburg near Melbourne and approximately 300 at Tatura Milk Industries in regional Victoria.
+Bega has undergone rapid growth since 1998, in fact we grew from employing 80 people to employing over 500 people in about 3 years and now approximately 2,000.
+The result in our community is an increase in the value of land and real estate in the local area and increased profitability for local businesses as a result of additional incomes in the area.